 Complete Your Registration by Mail

-- Complete the voter registration application.
+- Download and complete the appropriate voter registration application.
 Make sure to complete all required fields.

 - Print the application.